 CENS navigators are co-located at Department of Probation HUBs, Area Offices, and selected Superior Court houses where Probation offices are co-stationed.

 Client Engagement and Navigation Services (CENS) – Public Defenders Partnership

 This partnership is between DPH-SAPC contracted treatment providers, the Public Defender, and LA County Superior Court.

 Client Engagement and Navigation Services (CENS) counselors are co-located at Public Defender offices within County courts.
 They conduct screening and link justice involved individuals to SUD treatment services.

 The Los Angeles County Board of Supervisors, Superior Court, Sheriff, District Attorney, Public Defender, Probation Department, Countywide Criminal Justice Coordination Committee, UCLA Integrated Substance Abuse Programs,

-- Paroled from a CDCR institution under jurisdiction of the Los Angeles Superior Court and facing a new, non-violent, non-serious felony charge;
+paroled from a California Department of Corrections and Rehabilitation (CDCR) institution under jurisdiction of the Los Angeles Superior Court and facing a new, non-violent, non-serious felony charge.